alexislagodka/alexislagodka/README.md

 ## 🚀 About Me
-I'm a full front end developer from france.
+I'm a front end developer from france.

 ## 🛠 Skills